askalione/Structr/wiki/Abstractions/Abstractions-Ensure.md

 ```

 ## NotEmpty

-Throws ArgumentNullException when value of specified string varible is null or empty:
+Throws ArgumentNullException when value of specified string variable is null or empty:

 ```csharp
 string? myValue = null;